 Define the Scope of the Project

 In order to establish a realistic budget, you’ll first need to define the scope of your project.
 Interior design costs can vary greatly based on style, size, materials used and complexity of the project.
-By taking the time to asses the project and develop a list of priorities, you’ll increase the chances of hitting your budget objectives.
+By taking the time to develop a list of priorities, you’ll increase the chances of hitting your budget objectives.
 The American Society of Interior Designers offers a sample scope of work that sheds light on the intricacy of this process.

 Understand the Billing Process of Your Chosen Designer

 Not all interior designers bill in the same way and billing practices often vary from project to project.
 As you discuss the design plan, it’s perfectly acceptable to ask about billing procedures.
 The Life of an Architect website offers some great resources that explain the difference between hourly, per square foot and combination fee structures.

 Here is a basic breakdown:

 Hourly– This fee structure is fairly easy to understand.
 You will be charged, using an hourly rate, based on the service provided.
 This rate will differ by the project being completed.
 Designer or Architects can range from USD$50 to USD$500 depending from the type of work and years or experience.

 Percentage of Cost– This form of billing involves using a percentage, typically 10-20%, of the total renovation cost.
 This generally does not include the cost of coordination of services or specialty items (like upgraded furniture).
 For example, if the overall renovation cost is $2M, then 15% of the cost would be $300,000.

 Cost per Square Foot– Just as with the percentage of cost method, this will not include specialty items and services.
 This is similar to the hourly structure, but is based rather on a flat fee per square foot.
 Again, this can range from USD$10 and up per square foot.
 So a 1,000 square feet project can cost USD$10,000 and up for the design fee.